x3419/TriageAllTheThings/Project Proposal.md

 - What makes this project different than existing ones, is that it's created using Go.
 This provides a lean, dependency-free, multi-platform environment which is ideal for incident response scenarios - you never know what type of computer might be infected.

 **Previous Experience**
 Over the summer I interned at a company called Crowdstrike, a cybersecurity firm in the DC area.
 During that internship I learned about digital forensics, IR, and other security related topics.
 I learned how an IR team is organized and communicates, how they deal with problems that arise and the reporting procedure upon completion.
+Furthermore, I completed the SANS GIAC Malware Reverse Engineering certification recently (SANS scholarship) and learned how malware works.
+I learned about what type of activity they have on the filesystem, and other indicators of attack.
+Within the classroom, the Computing Systems course series was an excellent way to learn how the internals of operating systems work - it gave me insight into how compilers work and how they interact with the operating system and memory.
+This is important because in order to understand malware, you must understand software - learning from the bottom up is always the most comprehensive approach.

 **Features and specifics:**
   - Group A